 In the clip below, we highlight Strus’s knack for exploiting mismatches in the post.

 Strus briefly tested the 2018 NBA Draft waters and received valuable, candid feedback from NBA personnel.
 Entering the 2019 pre-draft process, Strus is a bit more of an established prospect and could generate some intrigue from quite a few teams.
 His combination of confidence, feel, shot-making, strength, plus 4” wingspan, competitiveness, vertical bounce, and endurance will certainly give him a chance of sticking.
-Strus projects as a likely Portsmouth invitee, potential high performer at NBA Summer League, and as having a chance of earning a two-way contract.
+Strus projects as a strong two-way contract candidate with a chance to immediately shine in the G League and make good use of his 45 NBA days.

 Write something about yourself.
 No need to be fancy, just an overview.